AJRead13/my_portfolio/README.md

 # My Portfolio
 ## Description
 - The scope of this assignment was to build a web page from scratch that will serve as our Portfolio page.
-- I have built this project to showcase my abilities to write and stylize a web page from the ground up and also create a page to showcase my current completed works.
+- I have built this project to showcase my abilities to write and stylize a web page from the ground up and also create a page to showcase my current, completed works.
-- I ran into many issues during the construction of this page, but there diligent research have managed to overcome most of them, namely, FLexbox.
+- I ran into many issues during the construction of this page, but through diligent research, have managed to overcome most of them, namely, FLexbox.
 - Through this assignment I have learned better practices for nesting flexbox as well many techniques to make a page more appealing and dynamic.
 ## Table of Contents (Optional)
 If your README is long, add a table of contents to make it easy for users to find what they need.